AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/14_generators.md

 # Chapter 14: Generators

-## What is a Generator?
+## What is a generator?

 A generator function is a function that we can start and stop, for an indefinite amount of time.
-And, restart with the possibility of passing additional data at a later point in time.
+And also restart with the possibility of passing additional data at a later point in time.

 To create a generator function we write like this: